alanlau54/SimpleRebalance/README.md

 * Github Download ZIP, clone in desktop or view src folder.

 ##Usage
-* Retrieve the number of shares required to move from current to target RebalanceAnalytic.GetTargetDeltaShares(double currentPct, double targetPct, double netAssetValue, double equityPrice) GetTargetDeltaShares(0, 1, 10000, double 100) = 100
+* Example to retrieve the number of shares required to move from current to target GetTargetDeltaShares(double currentPct, double targetPct, double netAssetValue, double equityPrice)

+RebalanceAnalytic analytic= new RebalanceAnalytic() analytic.GetTargetDeltaShares(0, 1, 10000, double 100) = 100
+// This translates to Buy 100 shares

+analytic.GetTargetDeltaShares(1, 0, 10000, double 100) = -100
+// This translates to Sell 100 shares

 ##Testing
-*
 * See unit test in simplePortfolioTest

 ##Contact